We dive on on why these guys are these guys are on top and what makes a fantasy podcast the best.

 Super interactive with their audience, answering questions on lives and on their very established website

 Hosts: Walter Cherepinsky ( President), Charlie Campbell (Senior NFL draft analyst of Walterfootball.com), Jacob Camenker From NBC Sports Boston and Kenny Ortiz from Fantasy Jabber.

-What I like is that all 3 hosts have actually played football on a college level and Brooks was an OC at the high school level.
-I really like what I have seen so far with these guys.
-They have been out for about a year and they are newer but pack a lot of knowledge and insight.
+What I like is that all three hosts have played football on a college level, and Brooks was an OC at the high school level.
+I like what I have seen so far with these guys.
+They have been out for about a year, and they are newer but pack a lot of knowledge and insight.
 I also think their podcast artwork is unique and memorable.